Professional TN Visas for Canada and Mexico Citizens

 - Most other professions requiring at least a B.A. or government license, including lawyers, librarians, technologists, statisticians, industrial designers, hotel managers, and accountants.

-A professional immigration attorney can help determine whether you qualify for a TN visa, and what sort of documentation you will need.
+A professional immigration attorney can help determine whether you qualify for this USMCA Professional (formerly TN) visa, and what sort of documentation you will need.

 Mexican professionals wishing to live and work in the United States must visit a U.S. consulate or embassy with the following documentation: